This paper is published as part of the Hutchins Center on Fiscal and Monetary Policy’s Productivity Measurement Initiative.

 Professor of Operations, Information and Decisions - The Wharton School, The University of Pennsylvania

-Director - MIT Initiative on the Digital Economy
+Director - Stanford Digital Economy Lab

 Superstar firms, unique in their capabilities to scale up innovations, have become increasingly important in the US economy.
 Investments related to digital technologies are likely to play a particularly important role, reflecting, among other things, economies of scale and network effects.
 Much of the rise in the concentration of power in these firms has been attributed to intangible investments.
 For digitally-focused firms, investments in the intangible assets needed to realize value from new technologies – like cumulative investment in skills training, new decision-making structures within the firm, management practices, and software customization – often account for significantly greater total costs than the technologies themselves.
 As the economy becomes increasingly digitized, these assets can be expected to grow even further in importance.
 For instance, there has been a wave of interest in the potential of data analytics and artificial intelligence (AI) to become the next important general purpose technology that drives economic growth and business value.